 If you’re able to handle playing an instrument with a thicker neck, though, the overall sound quality of the S6 is impressive, especially given the price range.
 The S6 is a very versatile guitar, and it can handle playing just about any genre you can think of.

-In particular, the above video illustrates the guitar's rich, chorus-like sound while being strummed.
-The below one gives you a sense of the guitar's incredible resonance, even when picking individual notes.
+In particular, the left video illustrates the guitar’s rich, chorus-like sound while being strummed.
+The right one gives you a sense of the guitar’s incredible resonance, even when picking individual notes.

 Other Notable Features